 How long will I have to wait for my first appointment?

-Clinic appointments are usually available within the same week (4-5 days).
+Clinic retin-a appointments are usually available within the same week (4-5 days).
 Many private insurers insist on a referral letter from your GP if you plan to claim on your insurance.
 If your problem is urgent please phone us, or your insurer for advice.

 Are early/ evening appointments available?